Psychology

 The following databases contain key information about journal articles and other academic publications.
 You follow links to full text or the library ordering service.

-• PubMed (Medline): a free platform, that also includes extra publications from PubMed Central.
+- PubMed (Medline): a free platform access to MEDLINE, also including extra publications from PubMed Central.

 Search engines

-• Google Scholar is probably the largest search tool for academic literature.
+- Google Scholar is maybe the largest search tool for academic literature.
 Your search terms will be matched against words in title and full text.
 Searches can be limited to title, but it`s not possible to limit to title & abstract, which is part of the default setting in most databases.

 Norwegian journal articles